 Are there alternatives to quitclaim deeds?

 Yes, alternatives include warranty deeds and special warranty deeds.
-Warranty deeds guarantee a clear title, providing comprehensive protection, making them suitable for major purchases.
+Warranty deeds guarantee a clear title and provide comprehensive protection, making them suitable for major purchases.
 Special warranty deeds offer limited title assurances, ideal for circumstances where some protection is necessary.